rahul-soshte/rs-soroban-client/README.md

 }
 ```

+## Getting Help

+Join the [discord server](https://discord.gg/Dy7BXxUJHC) to chat with the community!

 ## Practical Use Case

 Suppose someone wants to build a trading bot targeting a DEX built on Soroban itself.
 This bot executes a large number of trades within a short period, often leveraging market inefficiencies and price discrepancies.
 A Rust client library for Soroban would provide the person with a performant toolset to build trading algorithms, interact with the Stellar network, and execute trades with minimal latency.

 ## Authors